 Earth Weave’s McKinley Collection is made with the same material as their signature carpets.
 These rugs are tufted, textured loop pile and are made from zero-VOC 100% undyed wool that has not been treated with pesticides or stain retardants.
 Earth Weave use a primary backing made from natural hemp and cotton, bound to the yarn with all-natural rubber, and a secondary jute backing.
 All edges are serged using the same colored yarn as the rug, and area rugs take around 3 weeks to make after ordering.

-- Rugs are made from zero-VOC 100% undyed wool that has not been treated with pesticides or stain retardants
+Highlights: Rugs are made from zero-VOC 100% undyed wool that has not been treated with pesticides or stain retardants.
+Best suited to lower traffic areas, such as bedrooms and guest rooms.
+Safe for everyone, including the chemically sensitive and young children.

 |Country of Origin:||US (using UK-sourced materials)|